rafaelmartins/blohg/docs/write.rst

 Additional reStructuredText directives/interpreted text roles
 -------------------------------------------------------------

-These are some additional custom directives, that adds some interesting functionality to the standard reStructuredText_ syntax.
+These are additional custom directives, that add some interesting functionality to the standard reStructuredText_ syntax.

 Directive ``youtube``